vaido-world/Gobo-Linux-Information/README.md

 # It's not a Meta recipe.
 All XFCE parts will be compiled separately, and can be updated individually.
 recipe_type=manifest

-# This "url" is just a dummy -- the Compile tool would not allow to make the recipe without it.
+# This url is just a dummy -- the Compile tool would not allow to make the recipe without it.
 url="http://archive.xfce.org/xfce/4.12/src/xfce4-appfinder-4.12.0.tar.bz2"

 # Required to verify the integrity of the file after download.